webonyx/graphql-php/docs/schema-definition.md

 with complex input values (see [Mutations and Input Types](type-definitions/inputs.md) for details).

 # Configuration Options
-Schema constructor expects an instance of [`GraphQL\Type\SchemaConfig`](class-reference.md#graphqltypeschemaconfig) or an array with following options:
+The schema constructor expects an instance of [`GraphQL\Type\SchemaConfig`](class-reference.md#graphqltypeschemaconfig) or an array with the following options:

 Option       | Type     | Notes
 ------------ | -------- | -----